 I think this is an example of the audience that Copilot should be reaching out to right?
 Hey I don’t want, or I don’t have the time to be a an expert in all of these things under under the covers.
 But I have an application, I have a Docker container… now just get this to an environment that’s stable, scalable, and production ready without me having to be an expert in all of the components around.

-So I think you know knowing going into this: This for you.
+So I think going into this: This for you.
 This is for everyone from beginner to advanced users.
 I think you’ll see value in Copilot helping you get your applications to production with tests.
 Which I’m really excited about.
 I give a little spoiler alert, Nathan’s going to show us some really great integration tests into his application, and get that into the pipeline.

 Chat message from Nethole: Water or vodka?
 No judging, because its been a long year.

 Adam: Before we get into it: Yes Nethole it has been quite a year but as Paavan said he is just drinking water, not vodka.
 But we’ll see how the show progresses.. maybe it’ll turn to that.